 Weather Impacts in Costa Rica

-El Niño has widely different impacts on weather in different geographical regions.
+El Niño has different impacts in different geographical regions.
 In Costa Rica it is typically associated with drier weather especially on the Pacific side of the country.
-It was partially responsible for a severe drought from 2015 through 2016.
+El Niño was partially responsible for a severe drought from 2015 through 2016.

-La Niña typically has the opposite effect increasing rainfall slightly on the Pacific side of Costa Rica and sometimes drying out the Caribbean and was partially responsible for flooding in 2017.
+La Niña typically has the opposite effect in Costa Rica increasing rainfall slightly on the Pacific side and sometimes drying out the Caribbean.
+La Niña was partially responsible for flooding in 2017.